 United Nations Educational, Scientific and Cultural Organisation – Education for All website.

-Links and Resources page of Inclusive Education Action Group (IEAG) (link)
+Resources page of Inclusive Education Action Group (IEAG) (link)

 IEAG is a New Zealand organization that advocates for change in the education system through promoting knowledge, attitudes, policies, and practices that facilitate inclusive education.
 This page contains links to resources by other inclusive education groups that are involved in advocacy for inclusive education.